aulb/notes/array/README.md

 # Find First and Last Position of Element in Sorted Array
 Binary search continuosly on the left and right on target (once found).

+# Longest Consecutive Sequence
+Remember hash map, your best friend.
+A quick lookup that saves a lot of time.
+Subsequence really.
+Find the start of the sequence and keep going.